 In lieu of flowers, the family requests that you please send donations to the Shriner’s Hospital for Children – Salt Lake City, 1275 E Fairfax Rd, Salt Lake City, UT 84103

-Tributes3/14/2018 - Dear Allen Family, Dick was my uncle.
+Tributes3/21/2018 - Thinking of all of you with love -- we have known Dick for many years.
+Enjoy your many memories. - Bill & Inalyn Meador3/14/2018 - Dear Allen Family, Dick was my uncle.
 When my sisters and I spent our summers in Moab - we looked forward to seeing him and Mary.
 He was our "fun" uncle.
 He took us fishing, camping and invited us to dinner.
 We will never forget his kindness.
 My mother and I spent time in his La Sal cabin.
 He may no longer be with us, but he will live in our memories forever.
 Sincerely, Dennis Sweeney - Dennis G. Sweeney3/8/2018 - Suzy, Andy and family, We are so sorry for your loss, Dick was a great man.
 Him and Mary where the best of friends with our parents.
 Growing up it was great to hear them talk about everything from politics, Moab happenings, and what time they were meeting at the golf course.
 Those were some good times.
 I know my family thought the world of him, he will be greatly missed. - Bruce and Terri Swenson3/7/2018 - Susie, Dwight, Maggie and family.
 I am so sorry for the passing of your dad/granddad.
 I am grateful I had the chance to know him at the bank.
 He told me a lot of history about Moab.
 I always respected him.
 Love you all. - DeVon Shepardson3/7/2018 - Dear Allen Family, Sincere sympathy to all of you on the passing of your beloved dad, grandpa and family member.
 May all of you find comfort in knowing a grand reunion is going on in heaven.
 I remember your family with fondness.
 Always, Marilyn Costanza Dominy - Marilyn Costanza Dominy3/7/2018 - Sorry for your loss.
 I always thought alot of you Dad and Mom both.
 I will admit that your dad scared me at times.
 Very fond memories of your Dad.
 James Costanza - James Costanza3/6/2018 - WE HAVE KNOWN DICK FROM OUR VERY EARLY YEARS MOVING TO MOAB IN 1957.
 HE WAS OUR INSURANCE AGENT FOR AS LONG AS WE CAN REMEMBER.
 WHEN MY HUSBAND SUDDENLY BECAME TOTALLY PARALYZED AT THE AGE OF 38, AND 45 YEARS AGO, WE OWED HIM SOME PREMIUMS.
 I STILL REMEMBER HIM SAYING, "WHY DON'T WE JUST FORGET ABOUT IT."
 WHAT A COMPASSIONATE PERSON HE WAS.
 I LOVED RUNNING INTO HIM AT THE GROCERY STORE. - Richard and Mary Jane Cozzens